 Let’s start by looking at regular turns.

-So if we had a crotchet turn we would play four semiquavers starting with the one above the main note, the main note, then the note below followed by the last note which is the main note again.
+So if we had a quarter note turn we would play four sixteenth notes starting with the one above the main note, the main note, then the note below followed by the last note which is the main note again.

 Inverted turns start on the note below the main note, followed by the main note, then the note above, finishing on the original note again.

-Up next we have the mordent which is a short ornament that means you should quickly alternate between the main note and the note above or below.
+The mordent is a short ornament that means you should quickly alternate between the main note and the note above or below.

 You draw a mordent by using a short wavy line above a note like this: